hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 * Clone the `.img` file onto the other SD cards.
 * Insert the cards into the Pis and boot all the Pis up.
 * Log into each Pi and give them unique hostnames using `sudo hostname <HOSTNAME>`.
-* *(Optional)* Save image for future use.
+* *(Optional)* Save image for future use to easily add more Pis to the cluster.

-### Setting up networking on access node
+### Setting up network for the cluster

-One or more of the Pis need to work as an access node for the cluster.
+For the cluster to be useful, there needs to be a network for the Pis to talk to each other and for OpenMPI communicators.
 Different scenarios of how this can be done are listed below.

 #### Static IP setup for home clusters